camunda/camunda-docs-manual/content/reference/dmn11/decision-table/hit-policy.md

 If more than one rule is satisfied, the Unique hit policy is violated.

+Exactly one rule or no rules should match for a given input.

 See the following decision table.
 {{< img src="../img/hit-policy-unique.png" title="Hit Policy Unique" class="no-lightbox" >}}
 Depending on the current season the dish should be chosen.